rom1kus/polymarket-trader/ARCHITECTURE.md

 - `formatMarketsDetailed(markets)` - Detailed market data with token IDs

 ### `src/scripts/`
-Directory for executable trading scripts.
+Directory for executable utility scripts.
 Each script should:
 - Import utilities from `@/utils/*` using path aliases
 - Handle errors gracefully with proper exit codes
 - Log meaningful output for debugging